wojdyr/fityk/doc/getstarted.rst

 That's it!

-You can save all the issued commands to a file (:menuselection:`Session --> Save History`)
+By the way, you can save all the issued commands to a file (:menuselection:`Session --> Save History`)

 .. admonition:: CLI